Vacation rentals in Sacramento

 The capitol building’s distinct copper dome dominates the Sacramento skyline, but its interior may be even more impressive, especially the 128-foot-tall ornate rotunda decorated with cast-iron grizzly bears.
 After touring the building, visitors pour forth into a forty-acre Victorian garden.
 In recent years, the dome has gotten some competition as visual mascot for the city, as Sacramento has gained recognition as a public arts hub with more than 700 murals.
 All of this is served among a booming craft beer and restaurant scene, concentrated in Midtown, making Sacramento an under-the-radar gem nestled in the sun-dappled environs of central California.

-Top things to do in Sacramento
+What are the top things to do in Sacramento?

 Railroad Museum